 However, with Christmas and NYE approaching so does the number of visitors to Dubrovnik.
 You can expect some Asiatique tour groups in the old town in the late morning and early afternoon.

-Along the entire span of Stradun, Dubrovnik’s Main Street in the old town, you will find a Christmas market mostly offering food, like sausages, sauerkraut, burgers, but also some typical Croatian food like cabbage rolls or Swiss chard pie.
+Along the entire span of Stradun, Dubrovnik’s Main Street in the old town, you will find a Christmas market mostly offering food, like sausages, sauerkraut, and burgers, but also some typical Croatian food like cabbage rolls or Swiss chard pie.
 The mulled wine is the main drink although you can have any other drink if you prefer, like wine, beer, or a coke.

 The Dubrovnik Winter Festival takes place throughout December.